The Importance of Sunscreen

 Both types of radiation can lead to various types of skin cancer, including basal cell carcinoma, melanoma, and squamous cell carcinoma.
 Your dermatologist in Reno, NV will refer you to your doctor if he notices the symptoms of any of these cancers for treatment.
 However, wearing sunscreen is the best way to reduce your risk of skin cancer.

-If you would like to learn more about the use of sunscreen and how to reduce its effects on your skin, contact Aistheta, your dermatologist Reno, NV at 775.829.1212 or come in and visit us in person at 6630 S. McCarran Blvd, Reno, NV 89509.
-Call today to schedule your free initial consultation!
+If you would like to learn more about the importance of sunscreen and how to reduce its effects on your skin, contact Integrated Dermatology of Reno to speak with our licensed dermatologist in Reno!
+Call us at 775.829.1212 or come in and visit us in person at 6630 S. McCarran Blvd, Reno, NV 89509 to schedule your free initial consultation!